 - In a small bowl or a jar, whisk dressing ingredients together.

 - Pour dressing ingredients over salad and serve immediately.

 - Make Ahead: Roast the beets and almonds in advance.
 Dressing can be made up to a week in advance.
 Shake well before using.

 - If desired, substitute a bottled vinaigrette of your choice.

-- Plain canned beets can be substituted for roasted beets.
+- Air fryer beets or canned beets (not pickled) can be substituted for roasted beets.